The Best Ways to Survive Wild Animal Attacks

 Crocodiles and alligators are very similar, so I will just put both of them under this category.
 Most attacks occur in Africa and Asia, however, if you do not live in those areas, then you should still be alarmed because there are crocodiles located worldwide.

 Crocodiles are carnivores and their diet does consist of fish, however, they will make acceptions.
 These man-eating animals travel individually, most of the time.

-Crocodiles can range from a few feet to over 20 feet long.
+Crocodiles can range from a few feet to over 20 feet long and can run up to 20 mph(32km/h).
 Most large crocodiles are located in seawater, so if you are planning to be in seawater, be careful.
 Crocodiles alone kill 1,000 people every year.

 How to Avoid a Crocodile or Alligator Animal Attack: